AdobeDocs/genstudio.en/help/tutorials/tutorials.md

 ---
-title: Adobe [!DNL GenStudio] Tutorials
+title: [!DNL GenStudio] Tutorials
-description: Adobe GenStudio is an end-to-end solution to accelerate and simplify your content supply chain with generative AI and intelligent automation.
+description: Learn how to complete an end-to-end process, such as creating an email experience, by following GenStudio tutorials.
 ---

-# Adobe [!DNL GenStudio] Tutorials
+# [!DNL GenStudio] tutorials

-This collection of GenStudio tutorials follows basic step-by-step workflows that contain links to deeper concepts in the user guide.
+GenStudio tutorials follows basic step-by-step workflows that contain links to deeper concepts in the user guide.

+The tutorials in this guide detail concepts, prerequisites, best practices, and the individual steps needed to successfully generate high-quality marketing content in GenStudio.

 <table style="table-layout:fixed">
 <td valign="top">